 “In the developed world, there are more regulations and greater customer loyalty.
 In the West, people have grown up with brands.
 They are part of their lives.
 But the consumer market in China has only really developed over the last 20 years.
 So consumers frequently change from brand to brand.”

 With Millennials now accounting for two billion of the world’s7.4 billion population, this segment is fast emerging as the number one source of consumer spending.
 As such, it’s easy to see why the executives in our survey believe Millennials will be a boon to their businesses.

-The companies surveyed hope to capitalise on a number of Millennial behaviours.
+The companies surveyed hope to capitalize on a number of Millennial behaviors.
 These include spending more on health (33 percent), gravitating to socially aware brands (30 percent), valuing shopping experiences that go beyond products (30 percent), and shopping through mobile devices (28 percent).

 At the same time, Millennials are presenting challenges for consumer companies.
 Surveyed executives cited a range of hurdles when selling to this generation of young adults.
 At the top of their list of challenges are: lower level of disposable income (30 percent), aversion to traditional advertising (26 percent), influence by online reviews and endorsements (25 percent) and their tendency to browse but not buy (24 percent).

 Whether they pose more of an opportunity or a challenge, Millennials are a driving force impacting consumer- oriented companies.
 Colleen Drummond, Head of the KPMG Innovation Lab in the US, believes that Millennials are key influencers of consumer market trends.
 “Millennials tend to be early adopters, “says Drummond.